-Away supporters at Everton’s new home will be seated in the lower corner of the North Stand, which is opposite the steep, 13,000-seater ‘wall’ that has been constructed on the South side, which the club hopes can emulate the ‘Yellow Wall’ at Borussia Dortmund’s Westfalenstadion.
+Away supporters at Everton’s new home are seated in the lower corner of the North Stand, which is opposite the steep, 13,000-seater ‘wall’ that has been constructed on the South side, which the club hopes can emulate the ‘Yellow Wall’ at Borussia Dortmund’s Westfalenstadion.

-Unlike at Goodison Park, the away fans will be situation behind the goal, where as at Everton’s former home, they sat in the Bullens Road, which was one of the side stands.
+Unlike at Goodison Park, the away fans are situated behind the goal, whereas at Everton’s former home, they sat in the Bullens Road, which was one of the side stands.

-The location of the new stadium is ideal for away supporters travelling into the city, as it is closer to the city centre, where many fans will base themselves for a weekend in Liverpool, having a wide array of bars, food outlets and sights to see, as opposed to at Goodison, which was situated in an housing estate in Walton.
+The location of the new stadium is ideal for away supporters travelling into the city, as it is closer to the city centre where many fans will base themselves for a weekend in Liverpool.
+There are a wide array of bars, food outlets and sights to see, as opposed to at Goodison which was situated in a housing estate in Walton.

 June 2025 – Liverpool council receives government funding to improve transport links